INCLUSION IN ACTION: Q&A with author Nicole EredicsApril 10, 2018

 Happy Tuesday, readers!
-Today I’m thrilled to welcome Nicole Eredics: inclusion expert, educator, creator of the popular blog The Inclusive Class–and now, Brookes author!
-Nicole’s written one of our most highly anticipated new books, Inclusion in Action, a practical guide to modifying your curriculum and creating classrooms that welcome and include all students.
-Inclusion in Action releases this month–and as part of our release-month celebration, we had a chat with Nicole about the book, her advice for new teachers, and what it takes to create an authentic culture of inclusion in a classroom.
+Today I’m thrilled to welcome Nicole Eredics: inclusion expert, educator, creator of the popular blog The Inclusive Class—and now, Brookes author!
+Nicole’s written one of our most highly anticipated books, Inclusion in Action, a practical guide to modifying your curriculum and creating classrooms that welcome and include all students.
+As part of our release-month celebration, we had a chat with Nicole about the book, her advice for new teachers, and what it takes to create an authentic culture of inclusion in a classroom.

 1. As a seasoned inclusive educator and blogger, you have a true expert’s perspective on what classroom teachers really need to make inclusion work.
 What specific needs do you think your new book fulfills for the average teacher?

 Teachers are busy people and they need resources that are easy to read with useful ideas that are quick to implement.
 With that in mind, my new book outlines practical strategies that teachers can use immediately to modify their general education curriculum and fully include students with intellectual disabilities.
 Furthermore, the strategies are low-prep, low-tech, and include real-life examples.
 There are reproducible templates as well as a list of helpful resources on modifying curriculum.
 Teachers will find that this book gives them the information and tools they need to effectively teach and include all students in their classrooms.

 2. Inclusion in Action offers tons of excellent, practical modification strategies to make the general curriculum accessible.
 What would you say to a teacher who picks up your book and thinks “well, I’d love to modify my curriculum, but I’m really concerned I don’t have the time and resources?”